 Figure 1: Forest plots for HAQ: from URMA (left) and from BRMA of HAQ and DAS-28 (middle) and for DAS-28 also from BRMA (right).
-Graph shows estimates from the systematic review with 95% CIs (grey solid lines), predicted missing estimates from BRMA with 95% CrIs (grey dashed lines), "shrunken" estimates with 95% CrIs (black solid lines for pooled effect from each of the meta-analyses and black dashed lines representing results from URMA for comparison).
+Graph shows estimates from the systematic review with 95% CIs (grey solid lines), predicted missing estimates from BRMA with 95% CIIs (grey dashed lines), "shrunken" estimates with 95% CrIs (black solid lines) and the pooled estimates with 95% CrIs (black solid lines for pooled effect from each of the meta-analyses and black dashed lines representing results from URMA for comparison).